pirate/mac-keyboard-brightness/README.md

  - `blink` is a shortcut to flash the keyboard lights [n] times for [t] seconds each time
  - `kbrightness` manages the keyboard backlight brightness
  - `dbrightness` manages the display backlight brightness
+ - `python3 audio.py` flash the keyboard based on the audio input from your mic, makes it flash to the beat of music

 Use blink in your shell scripts to alert you when things have succeeded or failed. e.g. `wget https://example.com/large-file.mp4 && blink 2` or `./tests.py || blink 3 1`